abarton51/numerical_analysis_math4640/solutions/rust/hw2/README.md

 - Download zip file containing the project
 - Unzip and open the project folder
   - I ship the binary targets with my code.
 You can build by `cargo build --release` if you'd like.
 - Run a specific solution for a question.
-For example, to run the solution(s) for question 3: `cargo run q3`
+For example, to run the solution(s) for questions 4 and 5: `cargo run q4 q5`

 ## Running with Docker